lastcallsoftware/trackeats/docs/technotes.md

     ...and change it to:
         bind-address = 0.0.0.0
     Save and exit.

 3. Edit the server config file.
-    MySQL Workbench looks for a particular line in a particular file to test its connection, and for some reason that line isn't there by default.
-Let's add it: sudo nano /etc/mysql/my.cnf
+    MySQL Workbench looks for a particular line in a particular confiig file to test its connection, and for some reason that line isn't there by default.
+    Let's add it:
+        sudo nano /etc/mysql/my.cnf
     Between the two lines starting with ! that are already there, add:
         [mysqld]
+    Save and exit.

 4. Create a MySQL user for remote access
-    To do this, start a MSQL command prompt and enter a few SQL commands directly to the MySQL server:
+    To do this, we start a MSQL command prompt and issue a few SQL commands directly to the MySQL server:
         mysql -u root -p
     I don't remember if you need to "sudo" that.
 Maybe?
-    Anyway, once the command interpreter is running, enter: create user 'your-user'@'%' identified by 'your-password';
+    Anyway, once the command interpreter is running, enter: create user 'your-username'@'%' identified by 'your-password';
         grant all priveleges on *.* to 'your-user'@'%' with grant option;
         flush privileges;
         exit;
     The '%' suffix on the name says that it should be allowed to connect from any host.
 In production we may want to restrict that.
     I've been using 'mysql-admin' as the username for this.
 I keep the password in my LastPass TrackEats vault.
+I won't say it here because this is a public file.

 7. Allow MSQL port (3306) in AWS Secrity Group
     On AWS EC2, go to the security group and add a rule for Incoming Traffic to allow MySQL (port 3306).

 8. Start the server
     To start MySQL server:
         sudo /etc/init.d/mysql start